FIGBERT/figbert.com/content/posts/stanford-quarterly-reflection-03.md

 with so little work, attending to my classes by catching assignments just before they fell off my metaphorical plate.
 I don't believe this was the most effective means of learning or academic growth.
-I ended up in this situation because I was afraid to to adapt my schedule to change, and I could have avoided it by embracing risk and authoritative decision-making.
+I ended up in this situation because I was afraid to adapt my schedule to change, and I could have avoided it by embracing risk and authoritative decision-making.
 "Strong opinions, loosely held" feels like a phrase that could be adapted here.
 I had structured my schedule around a specific class (DESIGN 11) but ended up dropping the class in